Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 - There were potentially 2-3 million people (including women and children) with nowhere to go

-But wait—if God was leading them, why did He lead them into what looked like a death trap?
+But that raises a deeper question: Why would God lead His people into what looked like a trap?

 So imagine you’re one of the Israelites.
 You’ve been walking through the desert for days, your feet hurt, your kids are complaining, and you’re starting to wonder if this whole “freedom” thing was actually a good idea.
 Then someone shouts, “Look behind us!”